History of the Mithila region: 14th to 16th century: Oiniwar Dynasty

 Map of the Oiniwar dynasty based on combined total land area ever conquered by the rulers of Oiṇīvāra dynasty (1325–1526 AD).

 In 1325, following the collapse of the Karnat dynasty in 1324, Nath Thakur became the Maithil Brahamin ruler.
 The dynasty that followed him was called Oiniwar Dynasty, a Maithil Brahmin dynasty which comprised a further 20 rulers.

 Unlike the Karnats who preceded them, who kept the large citadel of Simraungadh as their capital, the Oiniwars mainly operated out of various villages in Mithila.

 The dynastic capitals were also frequently relocated.
 At some unknown time, it was moved from Oini to the village of Sugauna in modern-day Madhubani district, thus giving rise to the rulers also being known as the Sugauna Dynasty.
 It was moved again, to Devakuli, during the reign of Devasimha, and then to Gajarathpura (also known as Shiva Singhpura) during the early years of the reign of his son, Shivasimha.
-When the latter died in 1416, his queen, Lakshima, governed for 12 years and then was succeeded by his brother, Padmasimha, who moved the capital once more to Padma, named after its founder, this was near to Rajnagar and a long way from the previous seat.
+When the latter died in 1416, his queen, Lakhimadevi, governed for 12 years and then was succeeded by his brother, Padmasimha, who moved the capital once more to Padma, named after its founder, this was near to Rajnagar and a long way from the previous seat.
 Padmasimha, who ruled for three years, was succeeded by his wife, Vishwasa Devi, and she, too, founded a new capital which is today the village of Vishual.